lau/calendar/README.md

 {:ok,
  %Calendar.NaiveDateTime{day: 9, hour: 7, min: 53, month: 4, sec: 3, usec: nil,
   year: 2003}}
-# NaiveDateTime.Format.asctime can take a naive datetime and format it
+# Calendar.NaiveDateTime.Format.asctime can take a naive datetime and format it
 # as a as a C time string.
 We format the NaiveDateTime struct we just got from
 # parsing and get the same result as the original input:
 > ndt |> Calendar.NaiveDateTime.Format.asctime